monstermash2008/math-tutor-3/PRD.md

 [F-12] Partial Credit Scoring: The system should calculate and display a score based on the number of valid steps completed.

+[F-13] Problem Creation Interface: Teachers MUST be able to create new math problems through a web interface, defining problem statements, solution steps, and metadata.

+[F-14] Database Integration: The application MUST integrate with Convex database to store and retrieve user-created problems.

+[F-15] Problem Library Management: Teachers MUST be able to browse, search, edit, and delete their created problems through a management interface.

+[F-16] Public Problem Discovery: Users MUST be able to browse and discover publicly available problems created by other educators.

+[F-17] Problem Metadata System: The system MUST support rich metadata for problems including difficulty levels, subject areas, grade levels, and tags.

 COULD HAVE (Future Releases)
-[F-13] Rich Text/Equation Editor: Implement a LaTeX or graphical equation editor (like MathQuill) for easier input by both students and teachers.
+[F-18] Rich Text/Equation Editor: Implement a LaTeX or graphical equation editor (like MathQuill) for easier input by both students and teachers.

-[F-14] Caching LLM Responses: To reduce costs, cache LLM responses for identical requests (e.g., the same common error on the same problem).
+[F-19] Caching LLM Responses: To reduce costs, cache LLM responses for identical requests (e.g., the same common error on the same problem).

-[F-15] Offline Mode: A mode where the core CAS validation works offline, with LLM feedback disabled until a connection is restored.
+[F-20] Offline Mode: A mode where the core CAS validation works offline, with LLM feedback disabled until a connection is restored.

-[F-16] Analytics Dashboard for Teachers: A dashboard showing class-wide performance on problems, highlighting common stumbling blocks and errors.
+[F-21] Problem Templates: Pre-built problem templates that teachers can customize for common problem types.

+[F-22] Problem Validation Testing: Tools for teachers to test their created problems before publishing to ensure solution steps are correct.

+[F-23] Usage Analytics: Basic analytics showing how often problems are attempted and completion rates.

+[F-24] Problem Categorization: Advanced categorization and filtering system for organizing large numbers of problems.

 5. Non-Functional Requirements
 [NF-01] Performance: